 As an accredited evaluation laboratory with extensive industry experience, CCLab provides full-spectrum support for organizations preparing for CRA compliance.
 We help you translate regulatory obligations into practical, actionable processes.

-Identify gaps between your product’s current security posture and CRA Annex I requirements.
+Identify gaps between your product’s current security posture and CRA Annex I essential requirements, including "secure by design" and "no known vulnerabilities"

 We guide you through the Internal Production Control process, including: